Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 What should you watch out for when you buy a laptop?

-Here are some things to look for when picking out a laptop: Battery, processor, portability, screen, and RAM.
+Here are some things to look for when picking a laptop: Battery, processor, portability, screen, and RAM.

 What is a laptop that can be used in two ways?